oat free granola

 Many contain high levels of refined sugar and cheap oils plus emulsifiers and additives.
 You really don’t want to be consuming these on a regular basis.

-With homemade granola you know exactly what you are getting.
+As a nutritionist, I always urge my clients to make their own homemade granolas.
+That way, you know exactly what you are getting.
 No cheap fillers, no additives and no refined sugar.
 You decide what you put in there.

 This recipe stands out because it’s free from oats, which are commonly used in granola.
 I know a lot of you tell me that if you have gluten sensitivities or intolerances, even certified gluten-free oats can be problematic for you.
 So hopefully this can be one you can try.

-What ingredients to you need to make oat-free granola
+What ingredients to you need to make a gluten free granola

 This granola recipe is made with just six key ingredients, each bringing its own nutritional benefits: